exponea/exponea-android-sdk/Documentation/firebase.md

 > ❗️
 >
 > As of Android 13 (API level 33), a runtime notification permission must be registered in your `AndroidManifest.xml` and must also be granted by the user for your application to be able to show push notifications.
 The SDK takes care of registering the permission.
 However, your app must ask for notification permission from the user by invoking `Exponea.requestPushAuthorization(context)`.
-Refer to [Request Notification Permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#request-notification-permission) for details.
+Refer to [Request notification permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#request-notification-permission) for details.
 >
 > If your marketing flow strictly requires normal push notifications usage, configure the SDK to track only authorized push tokens by setting [requirePushAuthorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration) to `true`.
-Refer to [Require Notification Permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#require-notification-permission) for details.
+Refer to [Require notification permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#require-notification-permission) for details.

 > ❗️
 >